 - The scholarship recipient must have a demonstrated commitment to indigent clients and a client-centered approach to indigent criminal defense.
 Preference may be given to applicants who can demonstrate this commitment in one or more of the following areas:

 - The applicant is involved in alternative sentencing on behalf of indigent clients, including pre-trial release programs, alternatives to incarceration, mental health assistance, substance abuse assistance, and any other program that can affect a client’s incarceration.

 - The applicant is involved in working with clients who have mental health or intellectual disabilities.

 - The applicant is involved in criminal defense investigation and/or mitigation work on behalf of indigent clients.
 May also include specialty courts.

 - The Melissa Kupferberg NDIA Scholarship CANNOT be awarded to the same individual for two consecutive years.

 To apply for this scholarship for an upcoming NDIA Conference, please thoroughly read the APPLICATION FORM.
 Send the completed application and any required supporting materials via email or fax.

-DEADLINE: The application deadline for the 2022 National Conference in San Diego, CA is March 13, 2022 and the application deadline for the 2022 Regional Conference in Austin, TX is July 24, 2022.
+DEADLINE: The application deadline for the 2023 National Conference in St. Louis, MO is March 1, 2023 and the application deadline for the 2023 Regional Conference in Location TBD is July 21, 2023.